any-docs/css/content/reference/selectors/_colon_disabled/index.md

 ## Examples

 This example shows a basic shipping form.
-It uses the [JavaScript](/en-US/docs/Web/JavaScript) {{domxref("HTMLElement/change_event", "change")}} event to let the user enable/disable the billing fields.
+It uses the [JavaScript](/en-US/docs/Web/JavaScript) `change` event to let the user enable/disable the billing fields.

 ### HTML